Presheaves of groupoids as models for homotopy types: Introduction

 Let us end this introduction with a quick word on what is \emph{not} treated in the present article.
 In his book \cite{cisinski2006prefaisceaux}, Cisinski showed that the category of ($\Set$\nbd{}valued) presheaves on any test category admits a model structure where the weak equivalences are the ones canonically defined by Grothendieck.
 The generalization of this for $\Grpd$\nbd{}valued presheaves (known when $\sA=\Delta$~\cite{crans1995quillen,joyal1996homotopy}) is not addressed at all here and is left as future work.

 \begin{named}[Organization of the paper]The first section is a preliminary section recalling some basic homotopical algebra needed in the rest of the paper.
 The second section is a quick recollection, without proofs, of the classical theory of test categories.
-It is in the third section that we finally dive into the subject and give the basic setup of the homotopy theory of $\Grpd$\nbd{}valued presheaves, mimicking Grothendieck's axiomatics for the homotopy theory of $\Set$\nbd{}valued presheaves.
+It is in the third section that we finally dive into the subject and give the basic setup of the homotopy theory of $\Grpd$\nbd{}valued presheaves, mimicking Grothendieck's axiomatic for the homotopy theory of $\Set$\nbd{}valued presheaves.
 In the fourth, fifth and sixth sections, we respectively develop the theory of groupoidal weak test categories, groupoidal test categories and groupoidal strict test categories.
-The seventh section is dedicated to the comparison of the classical theory with the groupoidal theory and in particular we obtain the theorems stated previously in the introduction.
-Finally, in the eighth and last section, we give an alternative definition of the weak equivalences of $\Grpd$\nbd{}valued presheaves, which makes the link with previous existing works on simplicial groupoids. \end{named} \begin{named}[Acknowledgements] I am very thankful to Georges Maltsiniotis for the countless helpful conversations.
+The seventh section is dedicated to the comparison of the classical theory with the groupoidal theory and in particular we obtain the main theorem stated previously in the introduction.
+Then, in the eighth section, we give an alternative definition of the weak equivalences of $\Grpd$\nbd{}valued presheaves, which makes the link with previous existing works on simplicial groupoids.
+Finally, the ninth section is a ``bonus'' and almost independent section from the rest of the paper, where we prove that $\Grpd(\Cat)$ model homotopy types. \end{named} \begin{named}[Acknowledgements] I am very thankful to Georges Maltsiniotis for the countless helpful conversations.
 The original idea for this paper stemmed from one of them.
 I am also grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support while this article was being written. \end{named}